Guerrero: Climate

+Flora and fauna

 Flora of the state is determined by altitude and climate.
 The higher mountain areas have forests of pine and oyamel fir, with amate, and other tropical trees found in the lower elevations.
 Tropical hardwoods are mostly found in the lower elevations near the coast.
 The state has a wide variety of wildlife from deer, small mammals, large numbers of birds and reptiles and insects.

 Five terrestrial ecoregions extend across the state.
 The Southern Pacific dry forests lie on the southern slopes of the Sierra Madre del Sur mountains, extending from the coast up to 1400 meters elevation.
 The forests are predominantly deciduous during the long dry season.
 The Sierra Madre del Sur pine-oak forests occupy the higher slopes of the Sierra Madre del Sur.
 These forests harbor a great diversity of species, including many endemic orchids, butterflies, and birds.
-The Balsas dry forests lie in the basin of the Balsas River, north of the Sierra Madre del Sur, and are notable for the diversity of mammal species, including jaguarundi, coati, ocelot, and collared peccary.
+The Balsas dry forests lie in the basin of the Balsas River, north of the Sierra Madre del Sur, and are notable for the diversity of mammal species, including the jaguarundi, coati, ocelot, and collared peccary.
 The northernmost part of the state includes portions of the Trans-Mexican Volcanic Belt pine-oak forests, which occupy the mountainous northern rim of the Balsas basin.
 The Mexican South Pacific mangroves are found in coastal lagoons along the coast of Michoacán, Guerrero, and Oaxaca.
 Guerrero is the Mexican state where the tarantula species Brachypelma smithi is also found.

 The Parque Natural de Guerrero is a natural reserve located in the central valleys of the state, extending for about eighty kilometers squared.
 Most of the area is covered in pine and holm oak forests that covered the high altitude valleys of this region.